Moret-Loing-et-Orvanne

 Moret-Loing-et-Orvanne (/fr/) is a commune in the Seine-et-Marne department, in the Île-de-France region in north-central France.
 Moret-sur-Loing is the municipal seat.
 The municipality was established on 1 January 2016 and consists of the former communes of Épisy, Montarlot and Orvanne.
 Orvanne was the result of the merger of the communes of Moret-sur-Loing and Écuelles on 1 January 2015.
 On 1 January 2017, the former commune of Veneux-les-Sablons was merged into Moret-Loing-et-Orvanne.

+Population

+Populations of the area corresponding with the commune of Moret-Loing-et-Orvanne at 1 January 2025.